yi15922/STA112_soccer_data/proposal/proposal.md

 characteristics of soccer players impact their market value during a season.
-Through visualizations and modeling, we hope to explore which characteristics are more and less determinant of strong performance and market value for a player, and whether patterns exist within nationalities, teams, age ranges, positions, and more.
+Through visualizations and modeling, we hope to explore which characteristics are more and less determinant of strong performance and market value for a player, and whether patterns exist within goals, assists, age ranges, positions, and more.
 We plan to first minimally use visualizations to discover patterns, and then modeling to develop our central questions of which characteristics of players impact performance and value.

-Our data is a collection of the top 50 players in the 2018-2019 European club season.
-The data comes from a German website titled “Transfermarkt”, which is a website dedicated to tracking soccer statistics.
+Our data is a collection of the top 50 valuable players in the 2018-2019 European club season.
+The data comes from a professional German soccer statistics website titled “Transfermarkt”, which is a website dedicated to tracking player’s market values and performances.
 Each observation is a player, and includes the variables name, position, number of matches, number of goals scored, number of own goals, number of assists, number of yellow cards, number of red cards, number of substitutions on, number of substitutions off, and market value.
 The data was obtained from transfermarkt.com through web scraping tools learned from the course, and the web\_scrape.R file can be found in this R project.
 We currently have 12 columns and 50 rows scraped, but may later during our analysis decide to obtain a few more columns and several more rows, depending on where our analysis leads us.

+Source of data: Transfermarkt.com is a leading media in reporting soccer transfer news and they have connections with all the major leagues and clubs across Europe, South America, and Asia.
+The player statistics are generated after each match and analyzed by professional scouts and soccer analysts.

 ## Section 2.
 Data analysis plan

+## Variables

+Currently, there are 12 variables in our dataframe: name (name of players) position (player’s position on field) age matches (total appearances in season 2018-2019) goals (goals scored in season 2018-2019) own\_goals (own goals scored in season 2018-2019) assists (total assists made in season 2018-2019) yellow\_cards (yellow cards got in season 2018-2019) red\_cards (red cards got in season 2018-2019) substituted\_on (times of being substituted onto the field in season 2018-2019) substituted\_off (times of being substituted off the field in season 2018-2019) market\_value (up-to-dated value of the player in transfer market)

+Here we use 10 variables as predictors (position, age, matches, goals, own\_goals, assists, yellow\_cards, red\_cards, substituted\_on,
+substituted\_off).
+These variables are used to predict the final outcome variable —- market\_value.

+## Preliminary Summary data and Visualization

     ## Observations: 50
     ## Variables: 12